 1. Orca Cooler

 The Orca Cooler looks almost identical to the Yeti Cooler, with this 40-quart model.
 Like the Yeti, it’s designed to keep items stored within it, cool and fresh for up to 10 days.
 It’s even designed very similarly to the Yeti Cooler.
 It comes in a variety of colors, if that’s your thing, and the best part is, it’s cheaper than the Yeti.
-While the 45-Quart Yeti comes in at around $350 ( and the 35-quart is $299), the Orca usually beats the 45-quart model by almost $100!
+While the 45-Quart Yeti comes in at between $300 and $350 ( and the 35-quart between $250 and $299), the Orca usually beats the 45-quart model by almost $100!
 That’s a significant savings in our book, especially when the Orca Cooler performs just as well as the Yeti.

 2. RTIC Coolers